maghez-dev/simple-battle-royale/README.md

-# simple-battle-royale
+# Simple Battle Royale

-A template of a simple battle royale game made with Unity
+A template of a simple battle royale game made with Unity 3D